Mfaizal7/Mfaizal7/README.md

 - 👋 Hi, I’m @Mfaizal7
 - 👀 I’m interested in data analytics and coding.
-- 🌱 I’m currently learning data analytics tools, which is SQL, Tableau and python.
+- 🌱 I’m currently learning data analytics tools, which is SQL, Tableau, Power BI and python.
 - 💞️ I’m looking to learning more about data analytics, coding and other tools for data analytics.
 - 📫 How to reach me @ faizalzaal@gmail.com